 Job creation is touted as a key benefit of infrastructure construction activities, but women's employment is often limited to cleaning and cooking.
-Based on interviews with women employees and community members at sites across countries such as Peru, Pakistan and Ghana, various factors deter women from applying for roles with higher pay or further skills development opportunities, including norms about what is considered acceptable work for women, safety perceptions, and stereotypes about roles such as assumptions that they all require intensive manual labour.
+Based on interviews with women employees and community members at sites across countries such as Peru, Pakistan and Ghana, various factors deter women from applying for roles with higher pay or further skills development opportunities, including norms about what is considered acceptable work for women, safety perceptions, and stereotypes and assumptions about construction roles that they all require intensive manual labour.